Generic Name: articaine and epinephrine (AR ti kane and EP i NEF rin)

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with articaine and epinephrine, especially:
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Septocaine, especially:

 This list is not complete.
 Other drugs may interact with articaine and epinephrine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.